AdityaAdaki21/AgriAssist-LLM/README.md

 ## Installation

-To use AgriAssist-LLM, install the required libraries:
+To use AgriLlama, install the required libraries:

 ```bash
 pip install transformers torch